mahaley22/Uncertainty-Sampling/index.md

 ![Image](https://github.com/mahaley22/Uncertainty-Scoring/blob/gh-pages/images/Believable%20versus%20reliable.PNG?raw=true)

-5) *True Positives w.r.t. uncertainty*: these would be the many examples of matches with low uncertainty in the notebook, .
+5) *True Positives w.r.t. uncertainty*: these would be the many examples of matches with low uncertainty in the notebook.

 For error analysis, its interesting to discover using uncertainty which individual words/tokens will have high uncertainty, often indicating at the token level where the translation went awry.
 This is often indicated by the "runner-up" (2nd highest scoring) translation for that token(s).
 This could be of help for humans in the loop correcting these translations using a manual interface, for example.
 Thus the outright wrong results are at least somewhat interpretible.
 Besides training on more data, its possible that knowing more about the model confusion info itself to try different things, like increasing the beam width.